 Each project should start at the beginning of the semester that you are applying for; if you have done preliminary work, feel free to add that as well.
 The timeline should span through to the end of the project and include:

 - Orientation and funding (at the start of the semester)

 - All research tasks specific to your project:

 - IRB/IACUC review (if necessary);

 - A target for the presentation of the work (e.g., Student Research Symposium, Research on Capitol Hill, NCUR, etc).

 - The deadline for URCO reports

-- For individual student submissions, use this form.
+- For individual student submissions, use the individual student form.
 Individual URCO awards include a $1,000 scholarship that requires matching funds of $250 from another university source (usually a faculty member, student department, faculty mentor department, or the Honors Program).

-- For group submissions, use this form.
+- For group submissions, use the group form.
 Group GRCO awards include a $500 scholarship per person up to a group of four and require matching funds of $125 per person from another university source.

 In addition, any proposal may include a request for up to $1,000 to cover research costs, including travel to conduct research, equipment, and/or supplies.
 This supplemental, optional budget request requires a 50% match from another university source, up to $500.
 This source can be the same as the scholarship match but does not have to be.

 Each proposal’s Budget & Commitment requires the financial information about the matching source for the scholarship, as well as the signature of approval from a person with direct budget authority for that funding.
 If your proposal includes the optional request for additional research cost funding, you must also have your mentor approve your proposed budget and include the financial information and signature of approval for the matching funds as well.

 URCO travel funding does not include funding to present research or attend conferences; any undergraduate students are welcome to apply for funding to present their research under Travel Awards.